cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

         # "karpenter-crd" can be installed as an independent helm chart to manage the lifecycle of Karpenter CRDs
         crd_chart_enabled: true
         crd_chart: "karpenter-crd"
-        # Enable interruption handling to deploy a SQS queue and a set of Event Bridge rules to handle interruption with Karpenter.
-        interruption_handler_enabled: true
         # replicas set the number of Karpenter controller replicas to run
         replicas: 2
         # "settings" controls a subset of the settings for the Karpenter controller regarding batch idle and max duration.